 Do bigger air conditioning units perform better?

-Not necessarily.
 It’s important to purchase the right size air conditioner for your home.
 If you buy an AC unit that’s too big, it will cool your home faster, but it will also be overall less efficient and won’t eliminate humidity well enough.

 This will result in short-run cycles, meaning while it cools the air quickly, it will shut off before it blows enough air across the indoor coil to drain water from your system, thus leaving too much moisture in the air and leading to mold and mildew in your home.